The Free Particle

 Relationship Between Position Uncertainty and Momentum Uncertainty

-When $\Psi$ is distributed in a very narrow region $[x_0-\delta, x_0+\delta]$ around some value $x_0$ in position space and is close to 0 outside this region (when position uncertainty is small), $e^{-ikx} \approx e^{-ikx_0}$ is almost constant with respect to $x$, so
+When $\Psi$ in position space is distributed in a very narrow region $[x_0-\delta, x_0+\delta]$ around some value $x_0$ and is close to 0 outside this region (when position uncertainty is small), $e^{-ikx} \approx e^{-ikx_0}$ is nearly constant with respect to $x$, so

 Conclusion

-As position uncertainty decreases, momentum uncertainty increases, and vice versa.
-Therefore, quantum mechanically, it is impossible to know both the position and momentum of a free particle precisely at the same time.
+When position uncertainty decreases, momentum uncertainty increases, and conversely, when momentum uncertainty decreases, position uncertainty increases.
+Therefore, it is impossible to know both the position and momentum of a free particle precisely at the same time quantum mechanically.

 - Author: English Wikipedia user Maschen